vighnesh153/vighnesh153-monorepo/packages/github-gist/README.md

 ### Save a file

-Just creating the file won't save it on your Gist.
+Just creating the file won't save it on your GitHub Gist.
 To save, you will have to invoke the `save()` method on it

 ```ts
 // This will save the file on the Gist